dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

 }
 ```

 Testing this endpoint in Fidler shows the 200 OK result on successful login as well as the Set-Cookie header for the authentication cookie.
-It will be the client's responsibility to include this header in subsequent requests.
+It will be the client's responsibility to include this cookie in subsequent requests.

 ![Testing Web API Login](Images/TestingWebAPILogin.png)

 [View the commit - Refactored Login logic to support web api login]()

 ##Updating the Client
-Now, the client will need to change a little.
+Next, the client will need to change a little.
 We changed the URL for posting bug from email and we also changed the way we authenticate.
 Instead of passing the username/password with the request, we will need to login as a separate request.

 While we are making changes to the client here, we should also upgrade to a more modern library for making HTTP Requests.
 The current recommended library for making HTTP requests is Http Client.